-This opportunity will award multiple grants with total awards totaling up to approximately $65,000.
+This opportunity provides multiple grants with awards totaling approximately $65,000 each year.
 Applications are due by August 15.
 Decisions will be announced by the end of October.

 Distributions from this fund support the nonprofit Reading Area Firefighters Museum in Reading, PA.